Annual Campus Security and Fire Safety Report

 Emergency Procedures and Crime Reporting

-Any crime, emergency or suspicious situation should be reported immediately to the Notre Dame Security Police (NDSP) Department.
+Any crime, emergency or suspicious situation on campus, should be reported immediately to the Notre Dame Security Police (NDSP) Department.
 Anyone may call at any time!
-Individuals are encouraged to report crimes to NDSP for various security and safety reasons, including for the purpose of making timely warning reports and the annual statistical disclosure to the community.
+Individuals are encouraged to accurately and promptly report crimes to NDSP for various security and safety reasons, including for the purpose of making timely warning reports and the annual statistical disclosure to the community.
 A number of blue light emergency call stations are positioned around the campus for use in contacting the Security Police, and telephones are located at the main entrances of most residence halls.
 For any emergency, dial 9-1-1 to summon assistance.
 When calling from a cell phone, NDSP recommends dialing (574) 631-5555 for emergency and non-emergency situations and to request services on campus.
 Both of these numbers are answered 24 hours a day.
 Except for confidential communication made to pastoral or professional counselors, University employees are required to report to NDSP any crime reported to the employee that occurred at the University.
-Note below the specific procedures on how to report sexual misconduct.
+The section below titled “Information and Support Services for Victims of Rape and Sexual Assault” provides the specific procedures on how to report sexual misconduct and identifies confidential resources for students.
 This policy is necessary so the University can comply with federal regulations regarding disclosure of campus crimes.

 Confidential crime reports made to pastoral or professional counselors may be shared with Security Police officials with no personally identifying information disclosed for the purposes of including the information in crime statistics and in timely notices to the community.
-Anonymous crime reports may be made via the Internet using “Silent Witness” at www.nd.edu/~ndspd/silentwitnessthrough Michiana Crime Stoppers by calling (800-342-STOP (7267) or online at www.southbendareacrimestoppers.com..
+Anonymous crime reports may be made through Michiana Crime Stoppers by calling (800-342-STOP (7267) or online at www.southbendareacrimestoppers.com.
 Anonymous reports that contain sufficiently detailed facts for classification of the offense by law enforcement officials using FBI UCR guidelines will be included in annual crime report disclosures.

 Response to Reported Incidents

 Dispatchers are available 24 hours a day to answer your calls.
 In response to a call, NDSP will take the required action, either dispatching an officer or asking the victim to report to NDSP at Hammes Mowbray Hall to file an incident report.
-All NDSP incident reports are forwarded to the Office of Residence Life for review and potential disciplinary action, as appropriate.
+NDSP incident reports concerning students are forwarded to the Office of Community Standards for review and potential disciplinary action, as appropriate.
 NDSP Investigators will investigate a report when it is deemed appropriate.
 NDSP Officers may also arrest individuals based on a reported criminal incident.

-Additional information obtained via the investigation will also be forwarded to the Office of Residence Life for review, as deemed necessary.
+Additional information obtained via the investigation of students will also be forwarded to the Office of Community Standards for review, as deemed necessary.
 For information about the specific response to reports of sexual assault, see the Reporting Procedures section of this report entitled Information and Support Services for Victims of Rape and Sexual Assault.

 Notification to the ND Community about Reported Crimes

-In an effort to provide timely notice to the ND community, and in the event of a serious crime, such as a crime against a person that occurs on campus, where it is determined that the incident may pose a serious, ongoing threat to members of the ND community, a mass email Crime Alert is sent to all students and employees on campus and are posted on the ND Security Police (NDSP) website.
+In the event of a serious crime, such as a crime against a person that occurs on campus, where it is determined that the incident may pose a serious, ongoing threat to members of the ND community, a mass email Crime Alert is sent to all students and employees on campus and is posted on the ND Security Police (NDSP) website in an effort to provide timely notice to the ND community, and.
 Crime alerts are also posted by NDSP in the residence halls and various other buildings on campus, and are typically posted in the lobby/entrance area of the building(s) for seven days.
-The alerts are generally written by the Director of Security Police or a designee and they are distributed to the community by listserve operated by News and Information.
-Updates to the ND community about any particular case resulting in a Crime Alert may be distributed via email, may be posted on the ND Security Police web site or may be shared with the Observer for a follow-up story.
+The alerts are generally written by the Director of Security Police or a designee, and they are distributed to the community by listserve operated by the University’s Office of News and Information.
+Updates to the ND community about any particular case resulting in a Crime Alert may be distributed via email, may be posted on the ND Security Police web site or may be shared with the Observer student newspaper for a follow-up story.

-Crime Alerts are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: arson, criminal homicide, and robbery.
+Crime Alerts are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: criminal homicide, robbery, and major incidents of arson.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by NDSP.
 For example, if an assault occurs between two students who have a disagreement, there may be no on-going threat to other ND community members and a Crime Alert would not be distributed.
+Cases involving sexual assault are often reported long after the incident occurred, such that there is no ability to distribute a “timely” warning notice to the community.
+For this reason, the reporting of sex offenses will be considered on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by the ND Security Police.
 The ND Director of Security Police or designee reviews all reports to determine if there is an on-going threat to the community and if the distribution of a Crime Alert is warranted.
 Crime Alerts may also be posted for other crime classifications, as deemed necessary.

 Notre Dame Security Police provides important services to the community, but nothing we do can replace your actions in maintaining security and safety on campus.
-The security awareness programs and information described below are designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.
+The crime prevention and security awareness programs and information described below are designed to inform students and employees about campus security procedures and practices and to encourage students and employees to be responsible for their own security and the security of others.
 Take time to learn about crime prevention and safety – for yourself and your fellow community members.
 Information and awareness are your best weapons against crime and accidents.
 Information in du Lac: A Guide to Student Life and a brochure, “How to be ‘Streetwise’ and Safe”, provide important strategies for promoting safety.
 Additional pamphlets and posters, addressing a wide variety of safety related matters, are available from Security Police.
-Upon request by students, residence hall staff, faculty or other employees, NDSP staff will provide educational programs addressing related safety matters including self-defense, crime prevention, safe driving, alcohol laws, or other safety topics.
+Upon request by students, residence hall staff, faculty or other employees, NDSP staff will provide educational programs addressing related safety matters including self-defense, security awareness, campus security procedures and practices, crime prevention, safe driving, alcohol laws, or other safety topics.
 The frequency of programs facilitated in person varies from year to year and is based on requests for programs by the UND community.
+Safety information outposts are staffed during orientation weekend.
+Staff receive basic safety information during employee orientation.
+Periodically throughout the year, NDSP in cooperation with other university organizations present crime prevention awareness sessions and campus security procedure sessions on a variety of topics.
+In addition, information is disseminated to students and employees through crime prevention and campus security procedure messages, posters, displays, on-line videos, articles and advertisement in university and student newspapers.
 For more information about the frequency of such programs contact the NDSP crime prevention coordinator.

 A printed copy of the crime log is also available during normal business hours from NDSP in Rm.
 252 Hammes Mowbray Hall.
 Check out the NDSP web site often for other information about crimes and crime prevention.
 Security Police staff regularly provide information to The Observer for news stories.
 Additionally, in the event of a serious crime or incident on campus that may pose a threat to others, alerts are sent to the university community via e-mail and posted on the NDSP website.
 These crime alert notices may be posted around campus in residence halls and in other campus buildings also.
 Everyone is encouraged to review such information and to share the information with others that may not have seen it so steps can be taken to minimize exposure to risks.

 When walking on campus after dark, call (574) 631-5555 for an escort from the men and women of Notre Dame SafeWalk.
 A SafeWalk employee will meet you and walk with you to or from any point on campus.
 The service is free and confidential.
 SafeWalkers are student employees of the Security Police department, have photo-ID cards and are in radio contact with the Security Police Communication Center.
 Hours are 8 p.m. to 2 a.m. during the academic year.
-After hours or during breaks, security and police officers provide SafeWalks and can be reached at contact Security Police at (574) 631-5555 for a SafeWalk.
+After hours or during breaks, security and police officers provide SafeWalks and can be reached at contact (574) 631-5555.

 Bus Service On Campus